alxshelepenok/lumen/content/posts/introducing-nfa-s-non-fungible-apps.md

 ***

-As you can tell, we’re super stoked on NFAs!
+As you can tell, we’re super stoked about NFAs!
 Today we first presented what NFAs are and why they’re a game changer for decentralization, censorship resistance, and community ownership of web3 apps.

 If you’re passionate about decentralizing apps, please checkout our initial [NFAs implementation repo](https://github.com/fleekxyz/non-fungible-apps).
 PRs, issues, and discussions are all welcome and appreciated!